-The three weeks between the fasts of the Seventeenth of Tammuz and the Ninth of Av is a time of mourning for the Jewish people.
-These days recall the calamities that befell us during this time — exile from the land of Israel, destruction of Jerusalem and the Temple.
-It is referred to as Bein Ha-Metzarim, a time when the Jewish people are ‘Between the Straits.’
+The three weeks between the fasts of the 17th of Tammuz and the 9th of Av is a time of mourning, commemorating the calamities that befell the Jewish people during this time: exile from the Land of Israel, destruction of Jerusalem and the Temple.
+This time is called Bein Ha-Metzarim, a time when the Jewish people are “Between the Straits.”

-The Shulchan Aruch brings down a curious custom for the Three Weeks: teachers should not strike their students during this time.
-Not that teachers are encouraged to hit students during the rest of the year; but during these Three Weeks, they should be especially careful to avoid punishing students.
-This custom is apparently the source for Rav Kook’s dictum for the month of Tammuz:
+The Shulchan Aruch mentions a curious custom: teachers should not strike their students during the Three Weeks.
+Not that teachers are encouraged to hit students during the rest of the year; but during this period of mourning, they should be especially careful to avoid punishing students.
+This custom is the source for Rav Kook’s dictum for the month of Tammuz:

-Rav Kook took a curious custom and transformed it into something much greater — a motto for how we must educate in an era of national rebirth.
-This generation cannot be subdued with rods; it cannot be coerced with threats of punishment in this world or the next.
-We can only reach them, Rav Kook taught, with love and ’spiritual greatness.’
-A generation in spiritual distress — ‘between the straits’ — must be inspired by teachers who are armed with broad spirits and lofty vision.
+Rav Kook took this custom and transformed it into something much greater: a philosophy of education in the modern era.
+Our youth cannot be subdued with rods; they cannot be coerced with threats of punishment in this world or the next.
+We can only reach them, Rav Kook taught, with love and spiritual greatness.
+A generation in spiritual distress — “between the straits” — must be inspired by teachers equipped with a broad vision and lofty spirits.

 A careful analysis of the wording in Rav Kook’s adage reveals an additional insight.
-The phrase “beating rod” does not appear in the legal code of the Shulchan Aruch.
-Rather, this phrase comes from a Talmudic statement in Sanhedrin 24a, where the Sages contrasted the Torah scholars of the Land of Israel with those living in Babylon.
+The phrase “beating rod” does not appear in the Shulchan Aruch.
+This phrase comes from Sanhedrin 24a, where the Sages contrasted the Torah scholars of the Land of Israel with those living in Babylonia.

 The Babylonian scholars were sharp and caustic in their legal debates.
-Their method of Torah study was often like a ‘beating rod’ — painful and unpleasant.
+Their method of Torah study was often like a “beating rod,” sharp and unpleasant.

-In short, a successful educational approach for this unique era of redemption must embrace two qualities:
+In short, a successful educational approach for our time must embrace two qualities: